carlinmack/NamespaceDatabase/DOCUMENTATION.md

   -w --wiki WIKI
       The name of the wiki you want to use [default: enwiki] -d --dump DUMP
-      Which dump you want to use, a date string in the format YYYYMMDD [default: 20200401] -c --freeCores FREECORES
+      Which dump you want to use, a date string in the format YYYYMMDD.
+      By default will use the dump before latest.
+  -c --freeCores FREECORES
       The number of cores you don't want to be used [default: 0] -i --parallelID PARALLELID